 If your child needs assistance with a juvenile delinquency charge in Garfield County, act quickly and get the legal backing they need to move forward with their lives.
 A solid legal advocate from Troxell Law will work tirelessly to ensure your child does not get lost in the juvenile court system.

 At Troxell Law, we want to help you protect your child’s future.
-Meet with one of our juvenile delinquency attorneys and learn how the juvenile justice system can impact you and your child today.
+Meet with one of our Garfield County juvenile delinquency lawyers and learn how the juvenile justice system can impact you and your child today.